Dominique Dafney: Professional career

-Indianapolis Colts
+Indianapolis Colts (first stint)

 Dafney was signed by the Indianapolis Colts as an undrafted free agent August 26, 2020.
 He was waived by the Colts on September 8, 2020, during final roster cuts.

 Green Bay Packers

 The Green Bay Packers signed Dafney to their practice squad on October 12, 2020.
 He was elevated to the active roster on December 5 for the team's week 13 game against the Philadelphia Eagles, and reverted to the practice squad after the game.
 He was promoted to the active roster on December 12.
 On December 27, he recorded his first NFL catch, a 13-yard reception from Aaron Rodgers, during a Week 16 victory over the Tennessee Titans.
 On January 3, 2021, Dafney caught his first NFL touchdown during a Week 17 win against the Chicago Bears.

 On September 25, 2021, Dafney was placed on injured reserve.
 He was reactivated on October 28, 2021.
 He signed his tender offer from the Packers on April 18, 2022, to keep him with the team.
-He was waived/injured on August 16, 2022 and placed on injured reserve.
+He was waived/injured on August 16, 2022, and placed on injured reserve.
 The Packers reached an injury settlement with Dafney on August 22, 2022, making him a free agent.